urinieto/msaf/README.md

     ./run.py my_collection -f hpcp -bid foote

+There is an example dataset included in the MSAF package, in the folder `ds_example`.
+It includes the SALAMI and Isophonics datasets (not the audio though).

-Additionally, we can spread the work across multiple processors, by using the `-j` flag.
+Additionally, we can spread the work across multiple processors by using the `-j` flag.
-By default the number of processors is 4, this can be set by typing:
+By default the number of processors is 4, this can be explicitly set by typing:

     ./run.py my_collection -f hpcp -bid foote -j 4